BettercareHealth/bettercare/README.md

 ### Images

-1. Create .svg versions of all images.
-A suggested workflow for this:
+#### Creating images

+Wherever possible, Bettercare images should be created with the same sizes, styles and settings.
+To create images, you must have a working knowledge of the difference between vector and raster (aka bitmap) images.
+We always favour vector, except where raster is absolutely necessary.

+These constraints make our designs consistent, make layout easier (for print, ebook and web on large and small screens), and keep file sizes down for mobile devices.

+Sizes:

+*	Default width: 115mm (this is just under the 118mm-wide text area in our A5 print format)
+*	Alternative width: 55mm (this is a half-page-width image)
+*	Aspect ratios: 4:3 (portrait or landscape), a closer ratio, or square.
+Images at wider ratios (e.g. 16:9) than 4:3 make layout more difficult.

+Styles:

+*	Default style: Black and white line art, with average 1mm line thickness.
+*	Use shades of grey only where needed, and as few shades as possible.
+*	Font: Source Sans Pro
+*	Font sizes: 10pt
+*	Fit artboards to artwork bounds; there must be no white space around the art in an image.
+(We control space with styling.)
+Since you're creating images to a specific size, you need to exapnd artwork to fit the artboard, *not* fit artboards to artwork bounds, which would make your whole image smaller.

+If you use live trace to create art from a raster source, you must clean up the file to remove unnecessary fills that add to file size but do little for clarity.

+Settings:

+*	Default file format: SVG
+*	Convert type to outlines (the alternative to embed and subset fonts doesn't work reliably in print output currently)
+*	Raster elements embedded, not linked
+*	Transparent background

+Where images *must* be raster (e.g. x-rays, photos of patient conditions), they should follow the sizing constraints above and be saved as jpg (best) or png.
+Where labels are added to a raster image, the image should be saved as SVG with an embedded raster image.

+If you're creating images from InDesign originals using Illustrator, a suggested workflow:

 *	If the image was created in InDesign (e.g. a flowchart made of InDesign frames): open in InDesign, group the frames that make up the image, copy, and paste into a new Illustrator file.
 Adjust Illustrator file artboards as necessary, then save as SVG.
 *	If the image was created in Photoshop or other raster format: open the original, copy into Illustrator.
 Live trace the image.
 I mostly used the 'Detailed Illustration' preset.
 Save as SVG.
 *	For filenaming, use the convention 1-2.svg, as in chapter-figure.svg.
 For skills workshops images, that might be 1E-B.svg for workshop 1E, figure B. All the images go in an images folder inside the folder with the markdown files.
 *	If you save SVG from Adobe Illustrator (and possibly other creators, too), choose to convert type to outlines.
 Currently, PrinceXML does not support fonts in type in SVG reliably.

+#### The `<figure>` element

-2. We do not use markdown to embed images, because kramdown doesn't support enclosing the image and caption in a `<figure>` element.
+We do not use markdown to embed images, because kramdown doesn't support enclosing the image and caption in a `<figure>` element.
 We need the `<figure>` element for our PDF output, mainly so that images and their captions don't break over pages.
 Use this HTML code for each image:

 ```html
 <figure>